 I’ll take a quick cruise through the airline websites of a handful of airlines that I would like to fly to see if I can get a better deal than what Kayak is showing me.
 If they’re the same as what Kayak offers, then I make sure to go back to Kayak so that they get the credit for showing me the fares; they did the work, and they deserve the reward.

 I am also signed up for the airfare alerts for several airlines.

 Also, I am signed up for every frequent flier program I’m aware of.
 Even though I try to consolidate my miles on a few airlines – usually the keystone partners of the travel alliances – I want to make sure that I get credit for whatever airline I fly on.
 When we lived in Virginia and had family in Georgia and Texas, we’d usually travel enough that we’d get one free flight per year, though those are getting a little harder to come by than they used to be.

-So far, I’ve only been to one place, Chile, that required a visa, and you could pay for it upon arrival.
+Chile once required a visa, and you could pay for it upon arrival.
+Costa Rica requires an exit fee.
+Most countries, at least for U.S. citizens, do not require visas.
 It is wise, though, to go to Google and search for the term “U.S. traveler visa requirements for [DESTINATION COUNTRY HERE]” if you’re traveling internationally.
 Sometimes, the information is slightly out of date, although the Department of State will have the most recent visa requirements.
 For example, everything we saw said that Chile only accepted cash for the visa.
 When we arrived, they rejected half of the cash that we had brought because it apparently wasn’t new and crisp enough, but then they pointed us to the credit card symbol, so we paid for the second visa with Visa.